-When you have logged in, you will see the MAM browse page as shown below.
-In the MAM browse page you will be able to see the assets, collections, and edits you have permission to view.
-These will be organised by the date they were last modified.
-The most recently modified item will appear at the beginning of each carousel.
+When you log in, the MAM browse page is displayed as below.
+In the MAM browse page, you can see the assets, collections, and edits you have permission to view.
+These are organised by the date they were last modified.
+The most recently modified item is displayed at the beginning of each carousel.

 The Top Toolbar

-At the top of the MAM interface, you will see a toolbar which houses several options.
+At the top of the MAM interface, a toolbar Is displayed:

 Toolbar options are as follows:

 - The Search Bar: Here you can perform quick searches, by entering a keyword and pressing the Enter key.
 The search bar also includes an FQL drop down, that provides suggestions for search query syntax, enabling you to perform complex searches using the Ooyala Flex Query Language (FQL).

-- Upload: By clicking this icon you can upload assets of any size straight into MAM.
+- Upload: Click this icon to upload assets of any size straight into MAM.

-- Start a Wizard: By clicking this icon you are presented with a list of existing wizards.
-Simply select one from the list to run it.
+- Start a Wizard: Click this icon to be presented with a list of existing wizards.
+Select one from the list to run it.

-- Default Collection: By clicking this icon you can list available collections and set a default to quickly add assets.
+- Default Collection: Click this icon to list available collections, and set a default to add assets quickly.

-- Metadata Tasks: By clicking the tasks icon you will bring up the Tasks panel.
+- Metadata Tasks: Click the tasks icon to display the Tasks panel.
 This panel lists your available or assigned tasks.

-- Bulk Actions: This icon will appear when you have selected multiple items.
+- Bulk Actions: This icon is displayed when you have selected multiple items.
 You can select multiple items and then perform actions against those items from the Bulk Actions panel.

-- Profile Picture: On the top right-hand corner, you will see your profile picture.
-If you click this icon, a drop down menu will appear, where you can access the Settings section, and sign out of MAM.
+- Profile Picture: On the top right-hand corner, your profile picture is displayed.
+If you click this icon, a drop down menu is displayed, where you can access the Settings section, and sign out of MAM.

 The Left-hand Toolbar

-On the left-hand side, you will see another toolbar.
+On the left-hand side, another toolbar is displayed.

 This toolbar houses three options:

-- Browse: Clicking this option will return you to the main browse page, where you can browse through your existing assets, collections, and edits.
+- Browse: Click this option to return to the main browse page, where you can browse through your existing assets, collections, and edits.

-- Search: Clicking this option brings up the MAM search panel.
-Here you can specify advanced search options.
+- Search: Click this option to display the MAM search panel.
+Here, you can specify advanced search options.